PoisotLab/ms_metaweb_transfer/manuscript.md

 the European and Canadian pools, and replaced these interactions with a probability of 0 (non-interaction) or 1 (interaction).
-This represents a minute modification of the inferred network (about 0.8% of all species pairs from the Canadian web), but ensures that (we?) are directly re-using knowledge from Europe.
+This represents a minute modification of the inferred network (about 0.8% of all species pairs from the Canadian web), but ensures that we are directly re-using knowledge from Europe.

 Second, we looked for all species in the Canadian pool known to the Global Biotic Interactions (GLOBI) database [@Poelen2014GloBio], and extracted their known